The Court of Master Sommeliers aims to restore its reputation after being plagued by scandals

 So in late 2020, the Americas chapter board of directors resigned en masse and members elected a new board, led by two women.
 (Of the 172 master somms in the chapter, 28 are women.)
 The new board hired a professional ethicist to revamp its code of ethics, contracted with a firm specializing in workplace harassment issues to transform its organizational culture, and hired a third-party investigator to look into the harassment claims.
 That investigation culminated in November when the court expelled six members, including Fred Dame, who was the first U.S. sommelier to earn the master title and helped build the organization in the United States.

 “We faced a lot of criticism, but when the previous board entirely stepped down, that allowed us to say everything was on the table,” said Emily Wines, the appropriately named chair of the new board of directors.
-Wines earned her pin in 2008 and is vie president of the beverage program for the Cooper’s Hawk Winery restaurant chain.
+Wines earned her pin in 2008 and is vice president of the beverage program for the Cooper’s Hawk Winery restaurant chain.

 To make the organization more professional, the board hired an executive director to handle day-to-day operations.
 They chose Julie Cohen Theobald, who brought more than two decades of experience as a brand manager for Procter & Gamble as well as work in the nonprofit sector.